philipguin/terraingen/README.md

 terraingen
 ==========

-Terrain generation library in java!
+Terrain generation library written in Java!

+NOTE: it ain't close to alpha yet, so be warned.